csswizardry/CSS-Guidelines/README.md

 Classes come with the benefit of being reusable (even if we don’t want to, we can) and they have a nice, low specificity.
 Specificity is one of the quickest ways to run into difficulties in projects and keeping it low at all times is imperative.
-An ID is **255** times more specific than a class, so never ever use them in CSS _ever_.
+An ID is **infinity** times more specific than a class, so never ever use them in CSS _ever_.

 ## Selectors